genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 {% endif %}

 D-Genies is designed to run on Linux and Windows.
-It may works on macOS, but this case is not tested.
+It may work on macOS, but this case is not tested.

 D-Genies can be run in 2 modes.
-Depending the mode you will run it, installation must be adapted :
+According to the mode you will run it, installation must be adapted :

 - Standalone mode, for a single user on his own computer
 - Webserver mode, for multiple users through a webserver, can be connected to a HPC for computation